kenatiod/MUT/Understanding Machine Understanding.md

 Huang, L., Jiang, C., Yin, X., Guo, H., Wang, W., & Xiao, C. (2023).
 A survey on hallucination in large language models: Principles, taxonomy, challenges, and open questions. arXiv. https://arxiv.org/abs/2311.05232

-IBM Cloud Education.
-(2023, March 21).
-What are AI hallucinations?
-IBM. https://www.ibm.com/cloud/learn/ai-hallucinations

 Lewis, P., et al. (2020).
 Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks.
 Advances in Neural Information Processing Systems, 33.

 Maleki, N., Padmanabhan, B., & Dutta, K. (2024).
 AI hallucinations: A misnomer worth clarifying. arXiv. https://arxiv.org/abs/2401.06796

 Marr, B. (2023, April 3).
 What are AI hallucinations and why are they a problem?
-Bernard Marr & Co. https://bernardmarr.com/what-are-ai-hallucinations-and-why-are-they-a-problem/
+Bernard Marr & Co.

 O'Sullivan, D. (2023, August 29).
 AI tools make things up a lot, and that's a huge problem.
-CNN. https://www.cnn.com/2023/08/29/tech/ai-hallucinations-misinformation/index.html
+CNN.

 Rashkin, H., et al. (2021).
 Measuring Attribution in Natural Language Generation Models.
 In Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics.

-Roose, K. (2023, February 14).
-A new area of A.I. booms, even amid the tech gloom.
-The New York Times. https://www.nytimes.com/2023/02/14/technology/ai-artificial-intelligence-boom.html

-Saboo, S. (2023, August 15).
-How do you verify AI-generated insights?
-LinkedIn. https://www.linkedin.com/pulse/how-do-you-verify-ai-generated-insights-siddharth-saboo

 Shuster, K., et al. (2021).
 Retrieval Augmentation Reduces Hallucination in Conversation.
 In Findings of the Association for Computational Linguistics: EMNLP 2021.

-The Economist.
-(2024, February 28).
-AI models make stuff up.
-How can hallucinations be controlled? https://www.economist.com/science-and-technology/2024/02/28/ai-models-make-stuff-up-how-can-hallucinations-be-controlled

-Vincent, J. (2023, February 15).
-AI-generated content is everywhere.
-Some people hate it, some people love it.
-The Verge. https://www.theverge.com/2023/2/15/23590078/ai-generated-content-love-hate-chatgpt-dall-e-stable-diffusion

 ____________________